mattdistefano/scss-training/readme.md

 #### Gotchas

 When splitting code across multiple files, it's often necessary to import the same partial into multiple other partials to enable IDE hinting features.
 From an IDE perspective, `@import` can feel like importing (or using) a namespace, but this can be deceptive - and dangerous.
 Remember that `@import` simply places the contents of the specified file at that point in the output.
 It does not know or care whether that file has already been included in the output.
 Consequently, multiple `@import`s can produce duplicate output.
-It's recommended to use a helper like https://github.com/wilsonpage/sass-import-once
+It's recommended to use a helper like https://github.com/wilsonpage/sass-import-once to ensure each partial is only output once.
+Alternatively, wrap code that will be emitted in a mixin, and only `@include` that mixin once.

 ### Inheritance/extension and placeholders